marco262/my_wiki/data/dnd/race/dwarf.md

 ## Hill Dwarf

 As a hill dwarf, you have keen senses, deep intuition, and remarkable resilience.
-The gold dwarves of Faerun in their mighty southern kingdom are hill dwarves, as are the exiled Neidar and the debased Klar of Krynn in the Dragonlance setting.
+The gold dwarves of Faerûn in their mighty southern kingdom are hill dwarves, as are the exiled Neidar and the debased Klar of Krynn in the Dragonlance setting.

 **Ability Score Increase.** Your Wisdom score increases by 1.